ThereforeGames/unprompted/docs/MANUAL.md

 ### [choose]

-Returns one of multiple options, as delimited by the vertical pipe or newline character.
+Randomly returns one of multiple options, as delimited by the vertical pipe or newline character.

+Supports `_case` which overrides the random nature of this shortcode with a pre-determined index (starting at 0.)
+Example: `[choose _case=1]red|yellow|green[/choose]` will always return `yellow`.
+You can also pass a variable into this argument.

 ```
 [choose]red|yellow|blue|green[/choose]